-Sketch Bruges is one in this series of four workshops called Sketch Tour of Europe.
+Sketch Bruges is one in this series of four online workshops called Sketch Tour of Europe.
 In this workshop Ian will focus on a gorgeous street scene typical of Bruges.
 We're going to focus on the use of local colour and imagined colour to animate the scene.
 This workshop is filmed in real time (1 hour 37 minutes) and students can sketch along with the reference photo provided.

 24/7 Lifetime Access

 Subscribers to all Studio 56 online workshops have lifetime access to the workshop material and can study the material when and as often as they like.